Fourier multipliers on graded Lie groups: The Mihlin-H ormander condition on

-We have similar statements for the left case. \end{corollary} This corollary will be proved in Section \ref{subsec_pf_cor_prop_Hslu_norm}.
+This corollary will be proved in Section \ref{subsec_pf_cor_prop_Hslu_norm}.
 We can already point out that taking the adjoint provides the link between the left and right cases: \begin{lemma} Let $\sigma=\{\sigma(\pi),\pi\in \Gh\}$ be a $\mu$-measurable field of operators and $s\geq 0$.
 Then

 and in this case